ten-point-nine/freETarget/README.md

 **How do I work with the hardware?**

 The hardware is maintained in the electronics subfolder of the GIT repository and is developed in KiCad.
 Download and install KiCad EDA to work on the schematics and PCB's.

+**Tell me more**
+The documentation folder contains all of the documents that have been created for this project.

+   **Theory of Operation** details the algorithm and hardware used to detect the shot location **Building freETarget** is the instructions for assembling a target **Mechanical Folder** contains all of the mechanical drawings to complete your system